By: Catherine H. Knott, Ph.D.

 While holding meetings may sound burdensome, even one 10-minute planning session over dessert can save a family trip from unpleasantness or disaster.
 These meetings are especially important for children and teens with Asperger’s, since they may feel unable to contribute ideas in more spontaneous conversation.
 Letting them have their say when everyone else is listening can help them to feel included and respected.

 Preparation is the next stage, when you put all the ideas into practice.
 The following tips will help with preparation for your child or teen with Asperger’s:

 - Keep it simple.
 Don’t plan to go to the relatives and Disneyworld in the same weekend.
 Add in extra adjustment time for each change of location.

 - When possible, keep the same schedule and meals that your child or teen with autism is used to at home.
 Save the exotic restaurants for later.
 Remember to bring his favorite cereal, sandwich fixings, and snacks.

 - Bring dishes and silverware from home.
 Texture and feel are important to kids with autism– a fork with sharp edges or an unfamiliar feeling handle may bother them much more than it bothers others.

-- Make sure to plan to stop for meals at the time your child with autism would normally eat.
+- Make sure to plan to stop for meals at the time your Aspie would normally eat.
 Bring a plastic tablecloth, stop at rest stops with picnic tables if you are driving, and eat a real meal.
 The tablecloth will help the child to feel a sense of consistency.

 - Bring his pillow and favorite blanket from home.
 Unless you are backpacking, there is no reason not to bring these items.
 They help your child with autism adjust to changes in sleeping arrangements.
 Younger children may insist on favorite toys as well.
 Older children should be allowed to bring books or other reading material they are used to having at bedtime that is portable and light.